ameyrupji-k8s/docker-nginx-static-html-demo/README.md

 ## Build Image

-Run the following command on the terminal:
+To build the docker image run the following command on the terminal:
 `docker build -t nginx-static-html-image:v1 .`

-To list the created images run the command on the terminal:
+To list the created docker images run the command on the terminal:
 `docker images`

 ![docker-nginx-static-html-demo-docker-list-image](images/docker-nginx-static-html-demo-docker-list-image.png?raw=true "Terminal Docker List Images Shreenshot")

 ## Run the Docker Container

-Run the following command to run the HTML container server:
+Run the following command to spin up the container server:
 `docker run -d -p 45678:80 nginx-static-html-image:v1`

 To list all the containers running run this command on the terminal: